Sone Tablets is a brand of medicine containing the active ingredient prednisone.

 Tell all doctors, dentists and pharmacists who are treating you that you are taking SONE.

-Tell your doctor immediately if you become pregnant while you are taking SONE.
+Tell your doctor promptly if you become pregnant while you are taking SONE.

 Tell your doctor if you feel SONE is not helping your condition.